“I lost fifteen pounds already.” Says the girl who’s only four… and my daughter.

 Nothing is necessarily wrong with these statements.
 It’s me, the interpreter of these statements that has lost direction and been led astray.
 I can’t compare myself to someone else’s Facebook or Twitter feed.
 That’s their journey and their direction.

 I don’t like to look at myself in front of a full length mirror.
 The anxiety from doing so is compounded when I’m stripped down to my underwear.
 I have stretchmarks galore and my belly which once housed children, on two separate occasions, kind of looks like an ass (sorry about the language but I have no other way to describe it).
 That’s my body.
 That is what I see every single day.
 That’s me… or is it?

 When I gave birth to my daughter, I knew immediately that she was a beautiful gift from God and I also knew that’s the way I wanted her to see herself.
 So why do I desire that for her but I can’t do it for myself?

 “You don’t need to lose fifteen pounds.
 You’re a little girl… you need to grow.”

 What else could I say?
-I quickly realized that I can’t talk myself out of this one… my actions need to speak louder than words.
+I know she really didn’t lose 15 pounds but I quickly realized that I can’t talk myself out of this one.
+My actions need to speak louder than words.

-So starting today my language is changing, but more importantly, my attitude is changing.
+Starting today my language is changing, but more importantly, my attitude is changing.
 It’s not going to be about pounds and inches… it’s going to be about a healthy lifestyle which includes exercise.
-It’s not going to be about calorie counting, it’s going to be about making healthy choices and enjoying a chocolate bar and a glass of wine every once and a while.
+This journey isn’t going to be about calorie counting, it’s going to be about making healthy choices and enjoying a chocolate bar and a glass of wine every once and a while.
 It’s not going to be about the clothes I would love to wear or sporting a bikini this summer, it’s going to be about a positive sense of self-worth, and a desire to live a long and fulfilling life.